What Coefficients Would Balance the Following Equation?

 Conclusion (Continued)

 On top of that, the iterative practice involved in balancing reactions fosters critical thinking and problem-solving skills.
-It encourages students to think analytically, identify patterns, and adapt their strategies when faced with new challenges.
+Plus, it encourages students to think analytically, identify patterns, and adapt their strategies when faced with new challenges.
 This skill is invaluable not only in laboratory settings but also in fields such as engineering, environmental science, and even economics, where quantitative reasoning is crucial.